mbolgheather/gates-of-hell/README.md

 ---

-Urgent Threat to Democracy - Fake Doors by Brocken Vow's
+Urgent Threat to Democracy - Fake Doors by Broken Vow's

 Hillary has spoken, at a tribute to Harry Reid; 'a sick man' as the the most popular person in all of Washington, Trey Gowdy, in a recent interview.

-<! just trying to keep up, the hits just keep coming -note this is a comment tag http://www.w3schools.com/tags/tag_comment.asp -eventualy will discuss Computer Science stuff->

 ---